graduateshotline logo

 The Pre-ACT is similar to the PSAT in the sense that it is a testing option provided before taking the official ACT in order to view the test and understand the format.
 The Pre-ACT option was officially announced by ACT Inc. in early 2016 and was offered in the fall of 2016 as a new option for high school students.
 As it is relatively new, not all high schools offer this option yet, though overall incorporation is the goal.
 The Pre-ACT will be offered to tenth-grade students in order to practice the format of the upcoming college entrance test.

 As previously described, ACT is typically a three-hour test (three and a half hours with the optional writing section).
-However, the Pre-ACT only lasts for one hour and fifty-five minutes (just under two hours total).
+However, the Pre-ACT only lasts for one hour and fifty-five minutes.
 Much like the actual ACT, Pre-ACT is a multiple-choice test, with each of the four subject areas.
 Pre-ACT does not include the optional writing section.
 The practice test is substantially shorter than the official ACT because, like the PSAT, it is offered to give students a chance to see and understand the format of test questions in the ACT.

 Why Pre-ACT?